Applied Industry Sector

 - Household dehumidifiers

-Air conditioning and refrigeration electronic controllers and auxiliary control devices, which are primarily designed to aid in unattended operation, energy efficiency, electric utility demand reduction, cloud connectivity, fault detection & diagnosis, cyber security or safety in the operation of components of comfort conditioning equipment, commercial and industrial refrigeration equipment covered by the scopes of AHRI product sections.
-Such devices are to be responsive to, but not limited to, one or more of the following conditions: time, temperature, pressure, humidity, fluid flow, air quality (this includes all air contaminants including leaked refrigerants), current, voltage, or, power, and demand reduction or pricing signals.
+Controllers and auxiliary control devices, which are primarily designed to aid in unattended operation, energy efficiency, electric utility demand reduction, cloud connectivity, fault detection and diagnosis, cybersecurity, or safety in the operation of components of comfort conditioning equipment, commercial, and industrial refrigeration equipment covered by the scopes of AHRI product types.
+Such devices are to be responsive to, but not limited to, one or more of the following conditions: time, temperature, pressure, humidity, fluid flow, air quality (this includes all air contaminants including leaked refrigerants), current, voltage, or power, and demand reduction or pricing signals.

 Specifically excluded are:

-- Component controllers and auxiliary controlling devices used in equipment not covered by scopes of AHRI sections, for example: Automotive and recreational vehicles, domestic refrigerators, freezers, and room air conditioners.
+- Component controllers and auxiliary controlling devices used in equipment not covered by AHRI product type scopes, e.g. automotive and recreational vehicles, domestic refrigerators, freezers, and room air conditioners.

 - Automotive and recreational vehicle air conditioning

-- Domestic refrigerators/freezers, and Individual room air conditioners not included in the scopes of AHRI air-conditioning product sections
+- Domestic refrigerators/freezers, and individual room air conditioners not included in the scopes of AHRI air conditioning product types

-- Hydronic system flow control valves that are included in the scope of the AHRI Hydronics Section
+- Hydronic system flow control valves that are included with hydronics products

 Devices designed to add moisture to the air, including: